-Colorado State College participates in the American College Testing Program and the College Scholarship Service Program for the determination of financial need.
-All students seeking financial assistance are required to submit a copy of the Family Financial Statement (FFS) or the Parent's Confidential Statement (PCS) to the proper agency by February 15, designating Colorado State College as one of the recipients.
-The FFS and the PCS forms may be obtained by contacting the Director of Financial Aid at Colorado State College.
+Colorado State College participates in the American College Testing Program for the determination of financial need.
+All students seeking financial assistance are required to submit a copy of the Family Financial States (FFS) to the proper agency by February 15, designating Colorado State College as one of the recipients.
+The FFS forms may be obtained by contacting the Director of Financial Aid at Collorado State College.

-National Defense Education Act Student Loan Program-Colorado State College has been approved as a participant in the Student Loan Program authorized by the Federal Government.
+National Defense Education Act Student Loan Program-Colorado State College has been approved as a participant in the National Defense Student Loan Program authorized by the Federal Government.
 Loans are available to college students in need of financial assistance to be able to attend college.
 Repayment provisions are especially favorable to graduates in teacher education who enter the teaching profession.
 Undergraduate students are given preference for such loans.
 Graduate students may borrow when money is available.
 Address inquiries to the Director of Financial Aid, Colorado State College.

 United Student Aid Fund Loan Program-Colorado State College is collaborating with the United Student Aid Fund Loan Program whereby qualified students may obtain loans at cost from their local banks in most states.
 These loans are available to graduate students.
 For a student who qualifies under Federal Law, the Federal Government will pay the seven per cent interest until repayments are due to begin and three per cent interest while the student is repaying the loan.
-A fee of onehalf of one per cent a year of the amount of the loan for the term of the loan is paid in advance by the student.
-A maximum of \$1,000 may be borrowed for an academic year.
+A fee of one-half of one per cent a year of the amount of the loan for the term of the loan is paid in advanced by the student.
+A maximum of \$1,500 may be borrowed for an accademic year.
 Application forms are available at the Office of the Director of Financial Aid, Colorado State College.